 Our understanding of eczema (Atopic Dermatitis) is evolving.

-We’re working closely with doctors and scientists to conduct a clinical trial to see if two potential medicines can safely and effectively reduce signs and symptoms of moderate to severe eczema.
+We’re working closely with doctors and scientists to conduct a clinical trial to see if a potential medicine can safely and effectively reduce signs and symptoms of moderate to severe eczema.

-You could help us discover the next generation of targeted, steroid-free potential medicines.
-If you take part, for 10 months you’ll receive attentive care from a team of dedicated health professionals, while being part of a clinical trial aiming to improve the lives of people living with eczema.
+You could help us discover the next generation of targeted, steroid-free medicine.
+If you take part, for 10 to 13 months you’ll receive attentive care from a team of dedicated health professionals, while being part of a clinical trial aiming to improve the lives of people living with eczema.

 Who may participate